dev3z/Credit-Card-Sales-and-Revenue-Insights-Dashboard/README.md

-# Credit Card Financial Dashboard
+# Credit Card Sales & Revenue Insights Dashboard

 This project is designed to provide real-time insights into credit card performance metrics through an interactive Power BI dashboard.
 The dashboard helps stakeholders monitor and analyze key metrics related to revenue, transactions, and customer demographics on a weekly basis.